 Be realistic with other commitments

 If you’re juggling a lot of responsibilities, your social life will probably suffer a bit.
-It might suck, but hopefully whatever is taking up all of your time (for me, wedding planning and a Master’s degree) is temporary.
+It might suck, but hopefully whatever is taking up all of your time (for me, wedding planning and a master’s degree) is temporary.
 Know that it’s okay, and sometimes necessary, to say no when friends ask you to go out.
 Just be sure to thank them for the invite before politely declining.
 It can be hard, but true friends will understand and won’t try to make you feel guilty for missing out.
 Be easy on yourself when it comes to filling your calendar—remember that it's okay to say no when it means spending your time in the right places (that includes on self-care!)

 Of course, it is equally as important to enjoy downtime when you can.
 Go back to that handy schedule of yours, find some time you can spare, and ask your friends if you can meet up then.